jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 The server implements resolvers that fulfill specific graph queries—the client cannot ask for anything the server does not explicitly handle.
 The server returns only what the client asked for.
 No more, no less.
 No wasted bits over the wire.

 APIs sitting behind GraphQL do not need to worry about serving every possible shape clients will want.
 Web wants more, mobile wants less?
 APIs don’t care.
 Clients ask for what they need.
 APIs return domain models.
-GraphQL transforms into ViewModels.
+GraphQL transforms into View Models.

 The GraphQL layer can then specifically optimize queries over the RESTful APIs, minimizing API calls necessary to resolve a query.
-Yes, it is work to implement each resolved, but the explicitness is so liberating.
+Yes, it is work to implement each resolver, but the explicitness is so liberating.
 And your clients have no idea what is happening behind the GraphQL façade.
 One call from the client could fan out to a dozen APIs (in a good way*).
 Orchestration stays out of the UI!

 * *Fanning out to a dozen APIs is good because it is still the server doing only what it was specifically built to do.*